hans2001/python_robot/README.md

 # python_robot
- dont know if it"s able to get 100,  but work for sample test case.
+don't know if it"s able to get 100,  but work for sample test case. don't duplicate base code and be aware of indentation.